Logan-Beavers/University_of_Idaho-spring2023-CS121-program3/Programming-Log.md

 * Researched conventions for multiple return types, decided on passing by reference

 ### Documented Program: *10 minutes*
-* Deciced on a standard for file documentation
+* Decided on a standard for file documentation

+### Created Stack Class *1 hour*
+* Learned I can typedef a typedef which means I can alias the linkedlist element as a stack element
+*